Jessie Redmon Fauset, Influential Harlem Renaissance Writer & Editor

 Jessie Fauset was known as one of the “midwives” of the movement, as someone who encouraged and supported other talents.
 She was especially noted for her work as an editor of The Crisis, NAACP’s journal, in the Harlem Renaissance era.
 In that capacity, she discovered and nurtured several major Black literary figures.

-She also wrote four well-regarded novels and numerous short stories and essays; she was a prolific poet as well.
+She also wrote four well-regarded novels and numerous short stories and essays; she was an accomplished poet as well.

 Jessie Redmon Fauset biography highlights